CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 #### Actions

 SMC will support keyboard/mouse and a game controller.
-The player can interacts with the UI and controls the Hero with these input devices.
+The player can interact with the UI and controls the Hero with these input devices.

 ##### UI Interaction